<em>Phlomis</em>, Jerusalem sage: planting, cultivation and care

 Phlomis in a nutshell

-- Phlomis bear whorls of yellow, pink, mauve, or white flowers in summer!
+- Phlomis plants produce whorls of yellow, pink, mauve or white flowers in summer!

-- Their flowering brings a lot of brightness to borders in summer.
+- Their flowering adds plenty of brightness to borders in summer

 - Their foliage, often grey, is decorative and generally evergreen.

-- Phlomis is a vigorous and reliable young plant that requires no maintenance!
+- Phlomis is a vigorous, reliable plant that requires no maintenance!

-- It is a sun-loving plant, ideal for dry gardens and Mediterranean gardens.
+- It is a sun-loving plant, ideal for dry and Mediterranean gardens

-The phlomis, or Jerusalem sages, are perennial or shrubby plants, adapted to drought and offer a bright flowering in summer.
-They form bushy clumps, quite wide, with leaves that are often downy or pubescent.
-They have beautiful foliage that is generally evergreen.
-The most well-known are those with bright yellow flowers, such as Phlomis fruticosa or Phlomis russeliana, but there are also varieties with pink, mauve, and even white flowers!
-The flowers are gathered in whorls, forming regular tiers on the upright stems, giving them a superb graphic appearance!
+phlomis, or Jerusalem sages, are perennial plants or shrubs, drought-tolerant and offering bright flowering in summer.
+They form fairly large, bushy clumps, with leaves often downy or pubescent.
+They have attractive, generally evergreen foliage.
+Best known are those with bright yellow flowers, such as the Phlomis fruticosa or the Phlomis russeliana, but there are also varieties with pink, mauve and even white flowers!
+The flowers are gathered in whorls, forming regular tiers along erect stems, giving them a superb graphic appearance!

-Phlomis can tolerate both poor soils and drought.
-It is the perfect plant for a waterless garden, and requires little maintenance… A plant that is in tune with the times, for an ecological and economical garden!
-It is a true “camel plant,” which provides an excellent solution for greening difficult or overly arid land, and areas of the garden where you do not wish to intervene too often (such as delicate spaces that are hard to maintain or require regular watering).
-Moreover, despite its preference for warm and sunny spots, phlomis is a rather hardy plant.
+Phlomis tolerates both poor soils and drought.
+Perfect plant for water-free, low-maintenance gardens… Plant of the moment for an eco-friendly, economical garden!
+A genuine “camel plant”, an excellent solution for greening difficult or overly arid ground, and for areas of the garden where you prefer not to intervene too often (such as spaces tricky to maintain or to water regularly).
+Moreover, despite its preference for warm, sunny spots, phlomis is a rather hardy plant.

 Botanical data